DomoMyles/Tu-toriel/Develop/gist-template.md

 `[\da-zA-Z.-]`
 Character classes are used to define a single character or digit, they are used within a group befor the expressions are defined as shown above.
 `\d` Will match one digit filliwing
-`\s` Will match a blank space such as a space or a tab `\w` will match a single alpganumeric character or underscore.
+`\s` Will match a blank space such as a space or a tabd `\w` will match a single alpganumeric character or underscore.

 ### Flags